Monsterhearts: Statistics and moves

 The statistics in Monsterhearts are Hot, Cold, Volatile, and Dark.
 Hot can be used to "turn someone on" or (in the first edition) "manipulate an NPC", cold to "shut someone down" or to keep one's nerve and "hold steady", volatile to "lash out physically" or run away", and dark to "Gaze Into The Abyss" and for most skin-specific magical functions.

-History
+Publication history

-Monsterhearts started out as a joke game, using Apocalypse World to run Twilight, although Jennifer's Body and Ginger Snaps are cited as inspirations the designer prefers.
+Monsterhearts started out as a joke game when Avery Alder used Apocalypse World to run Twilight, although Alder also lists Jennifer's Body and Ginger Snaps as core inspirations.
 The initial playtest of Monsterhearts started in 2010, the same year Apocalypse World was produced.
-Playtesting took most of 2011, with the first edition being launched through Indiegogo in January and February 2012.
-It was released to critical acclaim, and was nominated for every major RPG award except the ENnies.
+Playtesting took most of 2011, with the first edition being launched through Indiegogo in January and February 2012 as a 160-page softcover book with cover art by Konradbak.
 A second edition was released in 2017.

-Award nominations

-Monsterhearts was runner-up for the 2012 Indie RPG Awards for Best Support, and Game of the Year, and was shortlisted for the 2012 Golden Geek RPG of the Year, the Lucca Comics & Games Best Role-Playing Game, and the 2013 Origins Awards Best Roleplaying Game.
+Reception

+Beth Elderkin reviewed Monsterhearts in 2020 as part of a list of romantic tabletop role-playing games, saying that "It's a great game for those wanting to go back to the days of young crushes, backseat make-out sessions, and all the tension around whether you should 'do it' at monster prom."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted that the use of dice to define sexuality "gives sexual attraction in Monsterhearts a sense of bewilderment and experimentation."
+Regarding the game's encouragement of queerness in the characters, Horvath writes, "[No other game] has been so explicitly organized around queerness, from the telling of queer stories to encouraging players to actively experiment with queerness."
+Horvath concluded, "Monsterhearts is an important gateway and it represents a massive step forward to diversifying the hobby."